Chart Color Schemes

 Croydon South has a typical household mix, with a fairly typical median household size

 Family households account for 76.1% of all households, including 36.3% couples with children, 26.5% couples without children, and 12.7% single parent families.
-Non-family households constitute the remaining 23.9%, with lone person households at 21.7% and group households comprising 2.1%.
-The median household size is 2.6 people, aligning with Greater Melbourne's average.
+Non-family households constitute the remaining 23.9%, with lone person households at 21.7% and group households comprising 2.1% of the total.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households